samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    Visit the [website](https://gee-community-catalog.org) and star the [Github Repo](https://github.com/samapriya/awesome-gee-community-datasets) so it's easily discovered & you get updates.
+    Visit the [website](https://gee-community-catalog.org) and star the [Github Repo](https://github.com/samapriya/awesome-gee-community-datasets) so it's easier to discover & you stay in the loop on updates.

     ---